dahachm/epam-devops-m2/2-Git/README.md

   ***

-   Only owner and maintainer are allowew to delete protected branches (except default one - master) using WebUI:
+   Only owner and maintainer are allowed to delete protected branches (except default one - master) using WebUI:

    ![Screenshot_62](screenshots/Screenshot_62.png)
    ![Screenshot_63](screenshots/Screenshot_63.png)